We Want Miles: Release information

 First released on CD in Japan as a two-disc set (CBS/Sony CSCS 5131/5132), subsequent CD releases fit the music onto one disc.
 Columbia Records have never released it on CD in North America (a 2 disc version was released in America as part of the CD box set “The Perfect Miles Davis Collection”).
 The shows in Japan were released in Japan only, as Miles!
 Miles!
 Miles!.

 Awards and influence

-This album won the 1982 Grammy Award for Best Jazz Instrumental Performance by a Soloist, though Davis said in an interview he doesn't know why.
+This album won the 1982 Grammy Award for Best Jazz Instrumental Performance by a Soloist, though Davis said in an interview he did not know why.
 In regard to the Grammy he told journalist David Breskin that he didn't record for any other reason than money, though biographer Ian Carr says the comment "belied the fact that the award had pleased him mightily".

 One of the attendees of the 1981 tour that followed the Avery Fisher shows was Don Cheadle, director of the 2015 biopic Miles Ahead.